 The most important aspect of Maslow’s Hierarchy of Needs when it is applied to the workplace is that an employee cannot feel motivated unless their basic needs are met.
 So, employers have to meet a standard of pay, equality, respect, and so forth.
 Then, to really motivate employees, companies need to show them a path to get to self-actualization, the pinnacle we all strive for.
 This involves opportunity for personal growth and giving back.

 The opposite of engagement is distraction, so it is crucial to remove as many distractions and interruptions as possible.
 Engagement will help the employee remain motivated.
-Afterwards, we need to create Relationships with the people around us in our workplace.
-Most people will spend a majority of their life at work, and positive relationships with the ones around us will help to motivate and inspire.
+Afterwards, we need to create relationships and resolve conflict in the workplace.
+Most people will spend a majority of their life at work, and positive relationships with kind, empathetic leaders, colleagues and clients will help to motivate and inspire.
 The next aspect of PERMA is Meaning.
 Employees need to feel that there is meaning and purpose to the job that they are doing.
 If they feel that their job is pointless, they will not be motivated to work on it.
 Lastly, employees need Achievements and Accomplishments to feel motivated in their work.
 Employers should try to give constant feedback to their employees to show that they recognize their good work.
 These five categories of PERMA will help promote productivity and motivation in the workplace.

 Whether you prefer the Motivator Hygiene Theory, the Job Characteristics Model, the Hierarchy of Needs Model, or the PERMA Model, these many theories demonstrate that across the board, bean bags and free food are far from the best ways to motivate employees.
-Especially in the remote work world of Covid-19, companies need to find innovative and digital ways to motivate employees.
-With new technologies like online courses or personal and professional growth programs, companies can use this time to invest in the growth and fulfillment of their people: a true intrinsic motivator for increased productivity, efficiency, satisfaction, and retention.
+Especially in the remote work world of COVID-19, companies need to find innovative and digital ways to motivate employees.
+Especially among the modern Gen-Z and Millennial employees, motivating with workplace wellness is becoming the norm.
+With new technologies like online courses and therapy apps, companies can use this time to invest in the growth and fulfillment of their people: a true intrinsic motivator for increased productivity, efficiency, satisfaction, and retention.